BxCppDev/BxInstallers/README.rst

 used in the context of the development and use of the Bayeux library.

-It is useful for testing and tuning the installation procedure of some third party software I need, mostly on Ubuntu Linux (18.04 and 20.04), but it may work on CentOS (not really tested).
+It is useful for testing and tuning the installation procedure of some third party software I need, mostly on Ubuntu Linux (18.04, 20.04, 22.04 coming soon), but it may work on CentOS (not really tested).

 BxInstallers does not aim to  compete with industrial strength package management systems like Spack or Homebrew/Linuxbrew, nor apt or yum.
-I just consider this  tool as well adapted to *my*  needs in the context of *my* projects, *my* computer and data/computing centers I use in my daily work.
+I just consider this  tool as well adapted to *my*  needs in the context of *my* projects, *my* computer and the data/computing centers I use in my daily work.

 The system is designed to allow the parallel installation and usage of